TomMakes/prisma-orm-capability-test/README.md

 This repo is a guide for using [Prisma](https://www.prisma.io/).

 I want to be sure Prisma supports the various capabilities I want it to have if I use it for a project.
-This repo tests those capabilities so I have a point of reference, and a barebones project for future testing.
+This repo tests those capabilities so I have a point of reference, and a bare bones project for future testing.

 # Useful links for Prisma
 - [A quickstart guide on Prisma](https://www.prisma.io/docs/getting-started/quickstart-sqlite), uses SQLite and Typescript, and it easy to follow.